 Ayesha Barmania moved to Peterborough in 2011 to attend Trent University for International Development Studies.
 While at Trent, they* caught a passion for journalism while working as a reporter for Arthur Newspaper.
 After graduating, they worked at the CBC in Toronto for five years before leaving to work as a freelancer.
-They co-founded Peterborough Currents with the ambition to learn about the community through storytelling.
 Ayesha is also the founder of local non-profit Peterborough Independent Podcasters, a sound artist and teacher of audio production skills.

 Will Pearson, Co-publisher

 Will Pearson grew up in Peterborough, moved away to pursue graduate studies, and returned in 2016.
 He helped to launch Peterborough Currents as a way of reconnecting with the community after he moved back.
 With almost ten years of journalism experience in local, regional and national media, he is thrilled to be doing journalism in and for a community he loves.